What is the Prospective Marriage Visa (Subclass 300)

 While the Department of Home Affairs can request extra documentation to support your claims, they do not have to, and can move to make a decision to refuse the visa.
 Therefore it is crucial to provide sufficient information to allow the decision maker to understand your relationship and to demonstrate that you meet all the requirements of the visa.

-How much does a Partner visa cost?
+How much does a Prospective Marriage visa cost?

 As of 1 July 2025, the government application fees are as follows: